Allon-chauhan/docker-js-node-mongo/README.md

 3. Create a new database named `user-account`.
 4. Create a new collection named `users` within the `user-account` database.

-*Note: These specific database and collection names are provided in the `server.js` file.
-If changed, make sure to update them in the file as well!*
+⚠️ **IMPORTANT:** 🚨 These specific database and collection names are provided in the `server.js` file.
+If you change them, **ensure you update them in the file as well!** 🚨

 ### 🟢 Starting the Node.js Server
 1. On your local computer, ensure you're in the app directory.
 Use the command below to confirm: